Skip to main content

 There are times when a pre-existing health condition flares up, or times after an accident or illness when more medical help is needed.
 Affording these costs can be difficult when you’re struggling financially.
 If you have been unexpectedly affected by an event that has placed you in financial hardship, and you are struggling to pay for medical care, the MGA may be able to provide a one-off grant to help.
 This grant is not intended to cover any costs associated with medical insurance cover, compulsory or not.
 You DO NOT have to repay the Medical Grant.

-Grant Amount: Up to $300 per semester
+Grant amount: Up to $300 per semester

 • Medically x-rays, scans, ultrasounds;